RizwanaKhatun/shopping-website-template/README.md

 Discounts: Simulated price drops using <s> for strikethrough

-Starting and ending dates
+📝 Starting and Ending Dates
 ℹ️ 4.
 Informative Section
-Explains the idea behind the store using sample content
+Explains the idea behind the store using sample content.

 Highlights features like:

-Festival sales
+🎉 Festival sales

-Payment options (Cash, UPI, Card, EMI)
+💳 Payment options (Cash, UPI, Card, EMI)

-Includes bulleted lists and descriptive text for readability
+Includes bulleted lists and descriptive text for readability.

 💅 5.
 Basic Styling with CSS
 Consistent visual style using CSS: